Karthik-velpula/Portfolio-Website/README.md

 Replace Alex Rodriguez with your name and bio in the <h1> and About section.
 Update social links, projects, and contact details as needed.
 Add your own icons or images to enhance the visual appeal.
-🧠 Ideas to Extend

-Add a downloadable resume link
-Integrate with a backend contact form (e.g., Formspree) Add dark mode toggle
-Host on GitHub Pages or Netlify
 📜 License

 This project is open-source and free to use under the MIT License.